John Reagan: His Light Bulb Moment

 2. Leveraged with other strategic partners

 We are aligned with a group of top advisors who share the same philosophy.
-Our group allows us to have the lowest fees possible with custodians, banks and fund providers.

 We have formed professional relationships with other financial experts that are accessible to our clients (estate planning attorneys, accountants and risk management experts).